Timinator2000/Algorithm_X/18 - your turn/03 - harmless rooks cont.md

 # Problem-Space Reduction

 What does it mean to reduce a `Square` or an `AttackLine`?
 Somehow, we need to shrink the size of the larger boards by placing rooks logically.
-Consider the following diagram where 3 `X` locations isolate a single `Square`:
+Consider the following diagram where three `X` locations isolate a single `Square`:

 <BR>